• Share this on:

 Increasing demand for convenience

-European consumers, especially in the north, take less time for cooking and convenience starts to dominate more and more.
+The European market is in constant development to address the needs of the consumer.
+A good example is the growing interest in convenience products.
+European consumers, especially in the north such as the UK and the Netherlands, take less time for cooking.
 This is good news for fresh peas, because they are quick and easy to prepare.

 Sugar snaps and mangetout peas can be blanched, steamed, cooked or stir fried.
-Sugar snaps can even be eaten raw, although not many consumers in Europe are aware of this.
+Sugar snaps can even be eaten raw, although not every consumer in Europe is aware of this.
 Fresh peas and pea pods are also pre-mixed and used in fresh meals to make them even more appealing and convenient.
-For example, British retailer Sainsbury’s offers several packaged mixes of mangetout with baby corn and sugar snaps with asparagus and tenderstem broccoli.
+For example, British retailer Sainsbury’s offers several packaged mixes of mangetout with baby corn and stir-fry mixes (see figure 8).
+This way, sugar snaps and mangetout reach more and different consumers.

 Fresh processing and packaging are important must-haves to profit from the growing interest in convenience products.
 To fulfil consumer satisfaction buyers often demand pea pods to be without strings and sometimes trimmed (cutting of the ends).
 Offering a wider variety of small vegetables and packaging options can also be a unique selling point for exporters to address the convenience trend.